Yarra Junior Football League: Former clubs

-Girls Football
+Girls football

 Beginnings

-The first girls division was introduced in the 2011 season as a 'Youth Girls' (under 18) division, which had a total of 10 teams participating.
+The first girls division was introduced in the 2011 season as a "Youth Girls" (under-18s) division, which had a total of 10 teams participating.
 This division also included teams from other leagues that did not have any girls-only divisions.

-In 2012 a girls under 12 division was formed, with 5 clubs fielding teams in the division.
-The 'Youth Girls' division grew to a total of 12 teams, up two from the year before.
+In 2012, a girls under-12s division was formed, with 5 clubs fielding teams in the division.
+The "Youth Girls" division grew to a total of 12 teams, up two from the year before.
 One year later, an under 14 girls division was formed to help bridge the gap between the Youth Girls and under 12 girls divisions.
 It had a total of 4 teams participating in its first year.
 The number of teams in these divisions nearly doubled in 2014, rising from 17 to 31.

-Present
+2019−present

 After only 10 teams in the first year of female-only teams in the Yarra Junior Football League, the total spiked to 122 female-only teams in 2019.
 There were 2810 female players in the league in 2019, which meant that female-players made up just over a quarter of all players in the league.
 There are now eight female divisions: Under 10 Girls, Under 11 Girls, Under 12 Girls, Under 13 Girls, Under 14 Girls, Under 15 Girls, Under 16 Girls and the Youth Girls.

 Community

 North East Link Controversy

 The Yarra Junior Football League community rallied against the controversial North East Link project, due to the removal of their headquarters, which was in the path of the proposed road.
-The North East Link Authority proposed a new headquarters location at Ford Park, Ivanhoe, but met resistance from the league due to worries that Ford Park is too far away for many teams in the league.
+The North East Link Authority proposed a new headquarters location at Ford Park, Bellfield, but met resistance from the league due to worries that Ford Park is too far away for many teams in the league.